State of the Homeless 2024

 For every 100 extremely-low income (“ELI”) households in the New York metro area, there are merely 31 affordable and available rental units.28 In a city where the cost of living far exceeds national averages, and ELI households are defined as those earning below the poverty line or 30 percent of the AMI, this gap leaves a vast number of residents without access to housing.
 This situation has been fueled by decades of underinvestment in permanent affordable housing for low-income communities and the failure of all levels of government to enact policies to meaningfully reverse this trend.

-The worsening housing precarity in New York City is further compounded by the growing rent burdens borne by the city’s residents.
-Rent-burdened households (i.e., spending more than 30 percent of household income on rent) increased from 53 percent in 2021 to an alarming 86 percent in 2023.
-Meanwhile, the number of ELI households who were severely rent-burdened (i.e., spending more than 50 percent of household income on rent) increased to 74 percent.29 This financial strain severely limits the capacity of ELI households to afford other necessities, such as food, healthcare, and childcare, and forces many households to live in overcrowded conditions (i.e., having more than two people per bedroom or more than one person living in a studio apartment).
-In fact, nearly a quarter (23 percent) of New York City households with at least one child are overcrowded.
-Given that living in overcrowded conditions is frequently a precursor to homelessness, such statistics portend greater levels of mass homelessness if this affordable housing crisis continues unabated.
+This financial strain severely limits a household’s capacity to afford other necessities like food, healthcare, and childcare, while also forcing many households to live in overcrowded conditions (i.e., having more than two people per bedroom or more than one person living in a studio apartment).
+In fact, 2023 saw nearly a quarter (23 percent) of New York City households with at least one child living in overcrowded homes.29 Given that living in overcrowded conditions is frequently a precursor to homelessness, such statistics portend greater levels of mass homelessness if this affordable housing crisis continues unabated.

 The median rent in New York City has consistently outpaced inflation and income growth, creating an environment where affordable housing becomes increasingly scarce.
 Rent-stabilized units are particularly difficult to come by.
 Per the most recent Housing Vacancy Survey, the vacancy rate for rent stabilized units was less than 1 percent in 2023 – down from an already distressingly low 4.6 percent in 2021.
 More to the point, the vacancy rate for truly affordable apartments (i.e., those renting for less than $1,100 per month) was only 0.4 percent.
 Effectively, there are no affordable apartments left in New York for those who need them most.